 A common question people ask is if it is okay to feed cats table scraps.
 In short, the answer is no, for several reasons.
 The long answer is ‘maybe, occasionally’, but read below before you make any decisions.
 The article will provide you with many reasons why it’s not a good idea to over-indulge your cat.

-Cats are obligate carnivores, with very special nutritional requirements.
+Cats are obligate carnivores, with unique dietary needs.
 Feeding your cat too many table scraps can lead to nutritional deficiencies which can become life-threatening.
 Human foods often contain ingredients which are poisonous to cats such as garlic and onion.

 Cats quickly become accustomed to being given treats or scraps which can lead to inappropriate behaviour such as begging and stealing food.
 Not only is this irritating (who wants to have their eye fillet steak snaffled by the cat?), but can be dangerous if the cat develops a habit of jumping up on the stove top (we had a cat who used to do this), to steal food as it is cooking.

-Cats used to being fed human foods can also become picky eaters, choosing to eat our food over their own.
+Cats used to eating human foods can also become picky eaters, choosing to eat our food over their own.
 Again, this can quickly lead to nutritional deficiencies in your cat.
-Never, ever give your cat canned tuna more than very sparingly, this can lead to a painful condition called yellow fat disease, which is the result of consuming too much unsaturated fat and deficient in Vitamin E.
+Never, ever give your cat canned tuna more than very sparingly, this can lead to a painful condition called yellow fat disease, which is the result of consuming too much-unsaturated fat and deficient in Vitamin E.

 Obesity is a very serious health concern in cats, and over-feeding can quickly occur if you are feeding your cat his regular diet of cat food and then giving table scraps on top of that.
 A fat cat isn’t a cute cat; it is a ticking time bomb.